d3mondev/burp-vps-proxy/README.md

 Visit the [release page](https://github.com/d3mondev/burp-vps-proxy/releases) and download the latest `burp-vps-proxy.jar` file.

-In BurpSuite, visit the Extensions tab and click Add.
+In Burp Suite, visit the Extensions tab and click Add.
 Set the extension type to Java, and select the `burp-vps-proxy.jar` file.

 Once loaded, access the extension via the new VPS Proxy tab in Burp.
 Select your provider, set your API keys and click Deploy.